alexis-forbes/ux-ui-designer-portfolio/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/homepage/home(styleNumber).jsx`.
-The page auto-updates as you edit the file.
+The page auto-updates as you edit the file.# portfoliolaura